mp3monster/Logs-and-Telemetry--Using-Fluent-Bit/chapter10/go/enhancements.md

 ### Sourcing Password rather than in configuration

 Currently, the database credentials are passed through from the configuration of the pipeline.
 It would be particularly good if we could retrieve the credentials via other mechanisms, such as retrieving them directly from a credentials repository such as Keycloak.

+### Unit Testing

+The testing for the book has been manual, rather than proper unit tests with automation.
+Along with the generation of godoc.